Lower Gastrointestinal (GI) Tract X-ray

-What is Lower GI Tract X-ray (Radiography)?
+Lower GI X-ray

 Fluoroscopy makes it possible to see internal organs in motion.
-When the lower gastrointestinal tract is filled with barium, the radiologist is able to view and assess the anatomy and function of the rectum, colon and part of the lower small intestine.
+When the lower gastrointestinal tract is filled with barium, the radiologist is able to view and assess the anatomy and function of the rectum, colon and sometimes part of the lower small intestine.

 What are some common uses of the procedure?